Ballistic Fiberglass Installation

 Another option for bullet-resistant fiberglass installation is adhesives.
 One product available is PL Premium Polyurethane Construction Adhesive.
 For stronger adhesion to non-porous substrates, such as aluminum, steel, and stainless steel, or bonding one panel to another, we recommend a 2-part Methyl Methacrylate (MMA) adhesive, such as Plexus MA 320.
 Adhesives are advantageous in applications where wall studs aren’t available, such as applying ballistic panels to furniture.

 Installing Ballistic Fiberglass In Existing Walls (Retrofitting)

-Even if new wills are not to be built, existing walls can be easily armored by placing fiberglass panels over them.
-This is often the case for clients ranging from homeowners to police stations to government buildings.
+Contractors can easily armor existing walls by placing bulletproof fiberglass panels over them.
+Needing to install armoring to an existing wall is often the case for clients, ranging from homeowners to police stations to government buildings.

-Small Cuts (e.g. elctrical cut outs)
+Small Cuts (e.g. electrical cut-outs)

 Seams And Corners

 The seam formed by two panels meet could be a vulnerability in protection, but it is a very improbable one.
 Therefore, using a batten strip is ideal.
 About 40% of clients do so.

 A batten strip is merely a 4″ wide post of the same material.
 THe strip covers the seam, overlapping each panel by 2″.
 Strategically notching a spot in the bottom plate where the batten strips line up allows you to avoid creating an uneven wall surface.
 Also, make sure where your panels meet is offset from the location of vertical wall studs.